stevleibelt/shell_config/README.md

             * rewrite the update.sh to fetch all tags and iterate over them
 * create clean
     * removes local.\* files
+* create configuration to enable or disable things like zfs aliases
-* try to implement some kind of statistic usage collection
+* statistic data
+    * enable/disable (disable is default)
+    * analyze statistic data
+    * delete statistic data